TxnLab/nfd-sdk/examples/README.md

 - [API Search](./api-search/): Demonstrates how to use the API client to search for NFDs
 - [Reverse Lookup](./reverse-lookup/): Demonstrates how to look up NFDs by wallet address
 - [Mint](./mint/): Demonstrates how to mint NFDs
+- [Claim NFD](./claim-nfd/): Demonstrates how to claim NFDs reserved for your wallet address
 - [Link Address](./link-address/): Demonstrates how to link addresses to NFDs
 - [Set Metadata](./set-metadata/): Demonstrates how to set metadata for NFDs
 - [Set Primary NFD](./set-primary-nfd/): Demonstrates how to set a primary NFD for an address